-115.12 Contracting with other entities for the confinement of inmates Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Documents: (Policies, directives, forms, files, records, etc.) Memorandum - From BOP Assistant Director 2.
-Interviews: 1.
-None Findings (by provision): 115.12(a).
+115.12 Contracting with other entities for the confinement of inmates Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Documents: (Policies, directives, forms, files, records, etc.) Memorandum - From BOP Assistant Director Interviews: None Findings (by provision): 115.12(a).
 The agency provided a Memorandum from the BOP Assistant Director.
-The memo states, in summary, that the Agency, pursuant to the President's Executive Order, no longer engages in contracting for incarcerated individual confinement.
+The memo states, in summary, that the Agency, pursuant to the President's Executive Order, no longer engages in contracting with private facilities for incarcerated individual confinement.
 The memo also states that there are no plans to engage in contracts to house incarcerated individuals in the near future.
 Pursuant to the memo, the auditor was not provided further information from the Bureau's Contract Administrator.
 Based on this analysis, the auditor finds the institution in compliance with this provision.
 115.12(b).
 Pursuant to the memo, the auditor was not provided further information from the Bureau's Contract Administrator.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

-115.13 Supervision and monitoring

-The following evidence was analyzed in making the compliance determination:

-- 1. Documents: (Policies, directives, forms, files, records, etc.)

-- 1. PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program

-- 2. Annual Salary/Workforce Utilization Plan FY22

-- 3. Annual PREA Assurance Memo Staffing Deviations

-- 4. FCC Florence Institutional Duty Officer Unannounced Institution Rounds

-- 2. Interviews:
+115.13 Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Documents: (Policies, directives, forms, files, records, etc.) PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program FCI Miami Annual Salary/Workforce Utilization Plan FY24 Annual PREA Assurance Memo - Staffing Deviations FCI Miami Institutional Duty Officer Unannounced Institution Rounds Interviews:

 - 1. PREA Coordinator

 - 2. Agency Head

-- 3. Random Inmates
+- 3. Random Incarcerated individuals

 - 4. Random Staff

 - 5. Specialized Staff

 - 3. Site Review Observations:

 - 1. Control room (electronic monitoring)

 - 2. Programs and work areas

 - 3. Housing units

 - 4. Kitchen

 - 5. Health services

 115.13(a).
 In the PAQ, the agency provided PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program.
 The PS states that the Human Resource Management Division and Administration Division must consider PREA factors and safety, in general, when allocating overall staffing resources.
 At each institution, the Salary/Workforce Utilization Committee Meeting Minutes are utilized to monitor staffing and constitute the institution's Staffing Plan.
-The auditor was provided FCC Florence's Committee Meeting Minutes for the prior 12-month period.
+The auditor was provided FCI Miami's Committee Meeting Minutes for the prior 12-month period.